Why We Tell Our Stories

 We shed the shame that was never ours to begin with.
 In healing from clergy sexual misconduct, survivor “K” chronicles her journey from shame to strength.
 Last August, she wrote in remorse, “I feel terrible that I ended his career.”
 Five months and several thousand words later, she could write, “What happened was a conscious decision by a man who knew the rules and broke them anyway and used me for his own purposes when I was in a fragile state.”

 We defend ourselves against harmful lies.
-I made an effort to do this here.
-Erik Campano did it here.
-It’s unlikely either of us changed a single mind by laying out the facts.
+We may never change a single mind by laying out the facts.
 Communal myths tend to inoculate people against the truth.
-But for me, and for Erik, telling our stories lightened the sense of injustice.
+But telling our stories truthfully is a way of pushing against the injustice we have endured.

 We connect.
 At my former church, I kept people at a distance to protect my dangerous secret.
 After I left, I was too traumatized to trust even my family.
 At my new church, it was months before I felt safe talking to anyone.
 In isolation, my fears grew enormous and I slid into a dangerous mental illness.
 Only by telling my story — first to the women in my treatment group, then to a trusted soul at my new church — did I begin to heal.
 Humans are communal creatures.
 Force us into isolation, including the isolation of forced silence, and we will wither and die.

 We give courage to other survivors.
 It was Jan Tuin’s story that helped me put a name to my experience.
-Samantha Nelson’s story helped me find my voice as a survivor.
-These two brave women let me know that I wasn’t alone, and that I wasn’t to blame for my pastor’s behavior.
+Reading her story helped me understand that I wasn’t alone, and that I wasn’t to blame for my pastor’s behavior.
 Now, when I tell my story, I help other survivors see that they aren’t alone.
 A few have contacted me through my blog, and now we give courage to each other.

 We claim our voices.
-Last spring, I attended the Sexual Ethics training for clergy in my region.
-When I introduced myself, I said, “I’m Catherine Thiemann.
-I’m a survivor of a breach of sexual boundaries in a church setting, and I’m here because I feel called to work for safer churches.”
+Last spring, I attended the Sexual Ethics training for clergy in my region — including a minister I knew from interfaith work.
+When I introduced myself, I gave my name and said, “I’m a survivor of a breach of sexual boundaries in a church setting, and I’m here because I feel called to work for safer churches.”
 This was the first time I had ever stood up publicly as a survivor.
-Two days later, I did the same in a three-day training for church leaders from all over the country.
+Two days later, I did the same in a training for church leaders from all over the country.
 Two days after that, I started this blog.
 I now have a voice, and that has helped me restore my sense of self.

 We “bring to light the things now hidden in darkness” (1 Corinthians 4:5).
 When a minister crosses sexual boundaries, the church needs to know.
 This is true even if the offense wasn’t physical, and even if only one victim complains.
 Mark Laaser, founder of Faithful and True, told me, “The congregation absolutely needs to be told.
 That’s a moral imperative.
 Otherwise you’re screwing with their minds.”
 Marie Fortune made this truth the central point of her November 2012 lecture at Vanderbilt Divinity School, “Wolves in Shepherds’ Clothing.”
 When the church remains silent, the victim carries this moral burden forward.
 We tell our stories to bring the hidden things to light.